quantaphp/container/README.md

 };
 ```

-Developers are free to choose how to build the map of factories while `Quanta\Container` focuses on being as efficient as possible to retrieve the values they produce.
+Developers are free to choose how to build the associative array of factories while `Quanta\Container` focuses on being as efficient as possible to retrieve the values they produce.

 ## Design

 `Quanta\Container` implements [Psr-11](https://www.php-fig.org/psr/psr-11/) `Psr\Container\ContainerInterface`.

+The only way to define factories for `Quanta\Container` is passing them through its constructor.
+This is a design choice: once the container is built we want to be sure no piece of code can alter its state.

 The same value is returned every time the `get($id)` method is called with the same identifier.
 It means the factory associated with the `$id` entry is executed only on the first call and the produced value is cached to be returned on subsequent calls.
 This is especially important when the value is an object because the same instance is returned when retrieved multiple times.

-Factories can be added and overwritten after initialization but the container is immutable so nothing can change its state while it is consumed.

 The `get($id)` methods can throw two different exceptions: